dongseoplee/library-nav/README.md

 Page for testing : http://chromato99.com

-# Update plan
-✔I'm planning to animate the footprints in order.

 # Description
 This is a web service to shorten the search time to locate a book when using the Gachon University library.